decretist/Dissertation/Draft/school-faculty-university.md

 accumulation of legal rights and privileges.
 The faculties survived, but as subordinate units within the university.

-While the evolution from faculty to university was still in progress, around 1190, the attention of both academic and practicing canonists turned decisively away from theological jurisprudence in the tradition of Gratian, based on a wide variety of scriptural, patristic, conciliar, and papal sources, and towards a much more narrowly defined technical jurisprudence focused exclusively on contemporary papal decretals.
+The *Decretum* remained the standard textbook for the prerequisite first course in canon law throughout the Middle Ages.
+Around 1190, however, while the evolution from faculty to university was still in progress, the focus of academic canonists shifted away from Gratian and toward the new jurisprudence of papal decretals.

-Attention devoted to the *Decretum* after 1190 tended to focus on improving its utility as a teaching text.
-[Johannes Teutonicus](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a303) (c.1170-1245) compiled more than a half century's worth of accumulated gloss commentary on Gratian into the *Glossa Ordinaria* between 1214 and 1217,[@weigand_development_2008, 82-86] and [Bartholomeus Brixiensis](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a050) (fl.1234-1258) revised the ordinary gloss between 1234 and 1241.[@weigand_development_2008, 88-91] The *Decretum* remained the basis for the indispensable first course in canon law throughout the Middle Ages, and indeed would continue to do so until 1917, but it never again held the intellectual attention of the discipline in the way it had during the second half of the twelfth century.
+Scholarly attention devoted to the *Decretum* after 1190 tended to focus on improving its utility as a teaching text.
+[Johannes Teutonicus](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a303) (c.1170-1245) compiled more than a half century's worth of accumulated gloss commentary on Gratian into the *Glossa Ordinaria* between 1214 and 1217,[@weigand_development_2008, 82-86] and [Bartholomeus Brixiensis](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a050) (fl.1234-1258) revised the ordinary gloss between 1234 and 1241.[@weigand_development_2008, 88-91] The interest of thirteenth century teachers and students centered on a new advanced second course in canon law taught from the five successive compilations of papal decretals that were edited into their final, definitive, form, the *Decretales Gregorii IX*, by Raymond de Peñafort in 1234.
+The *Decretum* retained its status as a classic textbook, but never again held the intellectual attention of the discipline in the way it had during the second half of the twelfth century.

 [^1]: "By the first decade of the thirteenth century the private
     schools of canon law had become part of the corporate structure